 Intellectual property law consists of three separate categories: patents, trademarks, and copyrights.
 Many people confuse the three because some of the ideas are the same, however, there are BIG differences.

 - Patent – A patent is the right granted to an inventor to exclude others from making or selling their unique or useful invention for a period of time.
 A patent is the most expensive type of intellectual property to obtain and maintain.

-- Trademark – Trademarks are a little different from copyrights but serve a similar purpose.
-A Trademark applies to a word, phrase, symbol or design that is identified with a specific product or service.
+- Trademark – A trademark applies to a word, phrase, symbol or design that is associated with a specific product or service.
 By establishing a trademark, you can protect your brand name or logo from infringement and bring legal action if your brand or image is used without your permission.
-Our Florida trademark attorney can assist you even if you are unsure of how to register a trademark in Florida.

 What should I do if someone violates my Copyright or Trademark?

-By registering your copyright or trademark, you’ve already set the foundation to protect your work.
-When someone uses your work without permission, you can now take legal action to stop them.
+By registering your copyright or trademark, you’ve already set the foundation to protect your work or brand.
+When someone uses your work or brand without permission, you can now take legal action to stop them.
 In these cases, legal action can range from a cease and desist letter to a lawsuit seeking damages for the unlawful use and profiting from your protected property.

 Alisha Buckman is an Intellectual Property attorney focusing her law practice on Copyright and Trademark Law for creative artists and local businesses.

 Whether you are trying to register a copyright/trademark to protect your work, or trying to stop someone from infringing on a copyright/trademark you already have registered, Alisha Buckman can help.